Kamila-alvarado/kamila-alvarado.github.io/_posts/2025-09-24-sweater-weather.md

 ---

 {: .box-success}
-Description, output reuslts, and a tip to my past self while completing this program.
+Description, an output reuslts, and a tip to my past self while completing this program.

 ### About this assignment
 This assignment called Sweater Weather aims to provide us practice with if / else if / else statements and the && and || operators to support us with coding our prospective eTextile device.